pymupdf/PyMuPDF/docs/page.rst

       .. note:: This method does **not** support a clip parameter -- OCR will always happen for the complete page rectangle.

       :returns:

          a :ref:`TextPage`.
-Excution may be significantly longer than :meth:`Page.get_textpage`.
+Execution may be significantly longer than :meth:`Page.get_textpage`.

          For a full page OCR, **all text** will have the font "GlyphlessFont" from Tesseract.
 In case of partial OCR, normal text will keep its properties, and only text coming from images will have the GlyphlessFont.

          .. note::

             **OCRed text is only available** to PyMuPDF's text extractions and searches if their `textpage` parameter specifies the output of this method.

             `This <https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/jupyter-notebooks/partial-ocr.ipynb>`_ Jupyter notebook walks through an example for using OCR textpages.